jd11111/mat-mul/README.md

 To calculate $C(i,j)$ we need to access the $i$-th row of $A$ and the $j$-th column of $B$.
 We want these values to be cached on the CPU.
 Therefore all the values of the $i$-th row of $A$ and the $j$-th column of $B$ need to be close together in memory.
 This is achieved if $A$ is stored in row major order and $B$ in column major order.
-This is not done here for now.
+It should not make a big difference, as long as the matrices are small.
+For now this is not implemented in the code.